 Dr. Kavros is Director of the Schema Therapy Institute of the SouthEast.
 Information about the Center, and its training and certification programs for clinicians may be found here.
 Information about the International Society for Schema Therapy may be found here.

 Dr. Kavros is a licensed psychologist in the State of New York, as well as North Carolina.
-She is a National Health Register Psychologist, an AASECT Certified Sex Therapist, and an Advanced Schema Trainer and Supervisor in Individual Schema Therapy, and an Advanced Schema Therapist in Couples.
-Over the course of her training, Dr. Kavros is grateful to those who have influenced her as she journeyed: Travis Atkinson, LCSW, Wendy T. Behary, LSCW, Joan Farrell, PhD, Poul Perris, MD, Eckhard Roediger, MD, and Ida Shaw, MA.
+She is a National Health Register Psychologist, an AASECT Certified Sex Therapist, and an Advanced Schema Therapist Trainer and Supervisor in Individual and Couples.
+Dr. Kavros is grateful for those who havae shared their wisdom and expertise as she trained: Travis Atkinson, LCSW, Wendy T. Behary, LSCW, Joan Farrell, PhD, Poul Perris, MD, Eckhard Roediger, MD, and Ida Shaw, MA.

 Dr. Kavros was awarded a PhD in Psychology from the Graduate Center of the City University of New York.
 Her dissertation investigated the ways in which brain functioning influences cognition, memory and behavior.
 She holds a Masters’ of Science in Clinical Counseling from the California State University East Bay, a Masters in Business Administration from the College of Notre Dame du Namur, and a Masters of Divinity from the General Theological Seminary.

 Dr. Kavros completed an APA approved Internship with children, adults and families at the Julia Dyckman Andrus Memorial where she was a member of the Ryan White Team.
 Post- graduate training was obtained in Neuropsychology from Columbia University and in Human Sexuality from New York University School of Medicine Langone Medical Center.